New Zealand Bravery Awards

-- The NZBS is a silver eight-pointed star, (four long and four short points).
-The design is the reverse of the shape of the NZC.
+The New Zealand Bravery Star is a silver eight-pointed star (with four long and four short points).
+The design is the reverse of the shape of the New Zealand Cross.

-- The NZBD is a silver cross of similar shape to the NZC.
+The New Zealand Bravery Decoration is a silver cross of similar shape to the New Zealand Cross.

-- The NZBM is a bronze medal bearing on the obverse (front) the effigy of The Queen.
+The New Zealand Bravery Medal is a bronze medal bearing on the obverse (front) the effigy of The Queen.

 All awards bear the inscription “FOR BRAVERY – MO TE MAIA” on the reverse.

-The ribbon of the NZC is bright blue, a colour traditionally associated with bravery awards.
+The ribbon of the New Zealand Cross is bright blue, a colour traditionally associated with bravery awards.
 The ribbons for the other awards are bright blue with either two, three or four red ochre (kokowai) additional stripes for the second, third and fourth levels accordingly.